 are far more in Tokyo and Osaka, including Dennys, Tony Roma's, Shakey's,

 TGIF, and some others.
-What Japan really lacks though are Taco Bells, a
+What Japan really lacks though are good Mexican restaurants or

 costs 2 to 4 times the price back home, you might feel a bit relunctant to